 You can book a hotel through the Tourist Office

-I also recommend a hotel 12 kilometers (5 miles) outside Bayeux
+There is an excellent hotel 12 kilometers (5 miles) outside Bayeux

 La Ferme de la Rançonnière at Crepon

 There's a lot to see associated with medieval Normandy and William the Conqueror and 2016 sees special events to celebrate the 950th anniversary of the Battle of Hastings.
 If you're here, check out the medieval fairs and festivals throughout the region.
 Many of them take place every year.